Updated on Sep 15, 2020

 Car Pooling is not allowed unless you are part of the same household or close friends’ group.

-All participants must come prepared with at least two non-medical masks (mask must be at least two layers), hand sanitizer (60% alcohol), eye protection (sun glasses are OK) and full-finger belay gloves.
+All participants are encouraged to prepare at least two non-medical masks (mask must be at least two layers), hand sanitizer (60% alcohol), eye protection (sun glasses are OK) and full-finger belay gloves.

 *Limit group sizes to accommodate for social distancing procedures based on objectives/location.